CBIIT/cellminercdb/www/files/guide.md

 **Figure 12**: shows all data types for NCI60

 <h3 id="search">Search IDs</h3>
-This page lists the identifiers (ID) that are available in the selected data source to use in the univariate analysis or regression models.
-The user has to:
+This page lists the identifiers (ID) available in the selected data source for use in the univariate analysis or regression models.
+The user chooses:
-  - select **Cell Line Set** (the data source)
+  - **Cell Line Set** to select the cell line set of interest
-  -  **Select Data Type**
+  - **Select Data Type** to select among the available data types

 This enables to search all related ID for each combination.
 For the molecular data, the **gene names (ID) and specific data type information** are provided.
 For the drugs and compounds, **the identifiers (ID),  Drug name (when available), and Drug MOA (when available)** are displayed.
 The user can scroll down the whole  list of IDs, or search specific ID(s) by entering a value in the header of any column.